 My approach to counselling is founded on working uniquely with you, exploring what feels overwhelming and working together to bring about positive and meaningful changes to your life.
-By reducing your stress to a manageable level and increasing your positivity we will work on helping you cope again and start enjoying every aspect of your life and relationships
+By reducing your stress to a manageable level and increasing your positivity we will work on helping you cope again and enjoying every aspect of your life and relationships.

 Training, qualifications & experience

 I have a post graduate diploma in Psychotherapy and Counselling and I am a Registered member of the BACP.
 I also have a degree in Psychology.